 When Jesus told his friends to leave a house where they are unwanted and kick the dust off their feet, he was permitting us to go no contact.
 If we are unwanted even within our own family, isn’t it better to leave, than to stay and fight?
 To go no contact is merely turning the other cheek and walking away from a fight.

-Dr. Elizabeth Kubler-Ross defines the five emotional stages of grief as denial, anger, bargaining, depression and acceptance.
-Many adult children of dysfunctional families have been in three of the stages–denial, bargaining and depression for years.
+Going no contact is one way to stop being a victim and stand up for yourself.
+No contact can even be a part of the final stages of grieving for some people.
+Dr. Elizabeth Kubler-Ross defines the five emotional stages of grief as denial, anger, bargaining, depression, and acceptance.
+Many adult children of dysfunctional families have been in three of the stages–denial, bargaining, and depression for years.
 Sometimes we need to get in touch with our healthy anger before we can find acceptance for our situation.

-1. They can ignore the situation
+- They can ignore the situation

-3. They can play the victim and complain
+- They can play the victim and complain

-No contact is acceptance.
-It’s saying “I realize I can’t change you and I accept that we can’t have a healthy relationship so I will fill my life with people who care about me rather than have a martyr-like relationship with you.”
+No contact is a form of acceptance.
+It’s saying “I realize I can’t change you and I accept that we can’t be friends, so I will leave you alone and fill my life with people who care about me.”No contact is better than having an ongoing martyr relationship with an abuser.

 Wherever we are in the process, the sooner we stop bargaining and leave denial, the sooner we can get in touch with our healthy anger and the less we might be depressed.
 The sooner we can accept that yes, we came from a dysfunctional family, but we are taking control of our own lives we start a healing journey.
 When we decide who stays and who goes, we gain our life back, and we are no longer victims.